TuxedoJS/TuxedoJS/docs/TuxAnimations.md

 ```

 #####Specifying an Animation Key via the Id Property - type: STRING, ARRAY of STRINGs, or NUMBER - optional
-Tux Animations work by concatting the children of the animation into an array and wrapping that in a ReactTransitionGroup.
+Tux Animations work by concatenating the children of the animation into an array and wrapping that in a ReactTransitionGroup.
 Because of that it is beneficial to provide the animation with an id property, which will tell it where to look in its children for a key to use.
 If no id is provided the animations will still work, but you will see warnings from React regarding the lack of a key.
-You can specify a string or array of strings for the id propery:
+You can specify a string or array of strings for the id property:

 ```
-  render: function() {
+  render: function () {
     var todo = {
       properties: {
         id: 1